pali-english/pali-english.github.io/README.md

 knowledge has freed them of indecision,
 they’ve plunged right into the deathless:
 that’s who I call a brahmin.

+    Yassālayā - whose desires, cravings, or attachments na - not
+    vijjanti - exist
+    aññāya - knowing, with understanding
+    akathaṅkathī - indeterminate, undecided or without doubts Amatogadhamanuppattaṁ - has attained the deathless, the immortal (from "amatogadha", meaning depth of deathlessness, and "anuppattaṁ", meaning has reached or attained) tamahaṁ - that (person)
+    brūmi - I call
+    brāhmaṇaṁ - a brahmin

 Yodha puññañca pāpañca,
 ubho saṅgamupaccagā;